 Official University Messages

-Dear students, faculty, staff and parents,
+Dear students, faculty and staff,

 Glenn F. Boyce